LordVoldebug/hat_telegram_bot/README.md

 # hat_telegram_bot
-Telegram bot for the Hat game/
+Simple telegram bot for the Hat game.